parttio/qr4vaadin/README.md

 # QRCode addon for Vaadin 7

-# This project has reached End-Of-Life (EOL) and is no longer maintained.

 QR codes were born in Japan but are becoming more and more popular around the world and you pretty much can find them everywhere on the web, in magazines, on the streets and even Android nowadays ships with a native QR code reader.